4th-ndn-hackathon/4th-ndn-hackathon/cfh.md

 layout: page
 title: Call for Hacks
 ---
-The NDN Team is organizing our 4th NDN Hackathon to be held on November 4-5, 2016 on the Colorado State University Campus in Fort Collins, CO.
+The NDN Team is organizing our 4th NDN Hackathon to be held on November 4-5, 2016 on the University of Memphis Campus in Memphis, TN.
 We solicit Hackathon project proposals that advance the state of NDN.
 Participants will have approximately **12 hours** to work on the projects.

 We encourage projects that: